 Widely published, he has authored or co-authored numerous journal articles and eight books, including the seminal Statistical Methods for Meta-Analysis (with I. Olkin, Elsevier, 1985) and The Handbook of Research Synthesis and Meta-Analysis (with H. Cooper and J. Valentine, Russell Sage, 2009).

 He is an elected member of the National Academy of Education and is a fellow of the American Academy of Arts and Sciences, the American Statistical Association, the American Psychological Association, and the American Educational Research Association.
-He is a member of the National Education Sciences Board and president of the Society for Research on Educational Effectiveness, which he helped found.
+He is a member of the National Education Sciences Board and was president of the Society for Research on Educational Effectiveness, which he helped found.
 He was nominated by President Barack Obama to the Board of Directors of the National Board for Education Sciences and was confirmed by the U.S. Senate in June 2012.
-He was recently elected "Statistician of the Year" by the Chicago chapter of the American Statistical Association for 2013–14.
+He was elected "Statistician of the Year" by the Chicago chapter of the American Statistical Association for 2013–14.

 Training Institute on Randomized Controlled Trials in Education Research.
-Funded by the U.S. Department of Education's Institute of Education Sciences, this project, now in its eighth year, provides an intensive two-week summer institute for research professionals who desire advanced training in the design, conduct, and analysis of large-scale randomized experiments in education.
+Funded by the U.S. Department of Education's Institute of Education Sciences, this project, now in its tenth year, provides an intensive two-week summer institute for research professionals who desire advanced training in the design, conduct, and analysis of large-scale randomized experiments in education.

 The Social Distribution of Academic Achievement in America.
 In this project that receives funding from the Spencer Foundation, Hedges and his colleagues seek to document the social distribution of academic achievement in the United States.
 By examining various achievement gaps (by gender, race, ethnicity, social class, etc.) in different ways, they come to understand how the social distribution of achievement has changed over the last few decades.
 A major part of this study evaluates patterns of between- and within-school variability of student achievement.
 They also examine whether different sources of evidence lead to the same conclusions, that is, they seek to triangulate whenever possible.
 Finally, the researchers study the—somewhat limited—longitudinal evidence, attempting to coordinate it with repeated cross-sectional evidence.
 They expect that combining such data may help us understand the emergence of differences in patterns of academic achievement between important population sub-groups.
 How large, for example, are achievement gaps when students enter school?
 How do these gaps grow over time?
 How does social context and school context affect the initial gaps and their growth over time?
 Do between-school differences grow over time and what is associated with this growth?